BARCLAYS COMMUNITY SPORT FUND

 Please book on to a coaching course as soon as possible after receiving the funding.
 The funding will ideally be spent within six months, to allow us to monitor the impact of the programme.

 We will also ask for feedback on how the coach has supported the development of women and girls’ activities at your club.
 Some groups may be selected for an audit and required to provide copies of booking and payment for the coaching course.
+You can find details of the reporting requirements for this fund below.

 Schools and other educational institutions are unfortunately not eligible to apply for the fund.
 Charities that support schools may be considered if they are inclusive of girls from the wider community and not just pupils from that school.